 The fact that your child won’t be living with you anymore most of the time is probably making you feel discomfort.
 You won’t get to see your child as much as you’d like to and the way to compensate that should probably be by calling or texting.
 Of course, try not to bother your child too much.
 Have in mind that they’ll be seeing and doing many new things and their schedule will be full, as opposed to yours which will stay the same.
 So, don’t be pushy and let them call you, or at least text to check when it’s convenient for you to call.
 Make sure to ask about things and stay interested in anything they tell you.
 Try not to be very judgmental, as it will probably affect the amount of information you get from them in the future.

 When it comes to the issue of where your kid is going to stay during college, there are different options like commuting, renting an apartment or staying in a dorm.
-Since we’re talking about kids that leave home, we’ll skip commuting and focus on the latter.
+Alternatively, some young adults might prefer to stay at home whilst they go to college.
+They can do this by looking for some online graduate programs.
+This would keep the cost of college down for parents, whilst still allowing your kid to get a good education.
+However, since we’re talking about kids that leave home, we’ll skip commuting and focus on the latter.
 Needless to say, it’s better for your child to stay in a dorm, as it’s more affordable, safer and more convenient.
 There are amazing student accommodation options in Melbourne CBD.
 Being here, your child or you wouldn’t have to worry about the proximity of university, gym or getting to the city center.
 It’s pure delight living in a good neighborhood close to anything you’d like to see on a daily basis and yet quiet enough to be able to study and relax without any distractions.

 Another important thing parents worry about is whether their children will work hard enough to achieve their goals regarding exams and grades.
 It’s a big change compared to the way school worked before, so worrying is justified, as they will be facing new challenges and a completely different system.
 There isn’t a recipe on how to motivate your kids to study, but some of the factors do include their impressions of classes and teachers, as well as the people they make friends with.
 Students who are friends with high achievers are proved to try harder than ones who are friends with non-ambitious ones.
 Unfortunately, you cannot control who your children are friends with, you can just hope they’ll choose right and offer a piece of advice here and there.